ContextGPT: Infusing LLMs Knowledge into Neuro-Symbolic Activity Recognition Models: Acknowledgements

 \subsubsection{ExtraSensory}

 ExtraSensory~\cite{vaizman2018extrasensory} was collected in an unscripted in-the-wild setting from $60$ subjects.
 Similarly to DOMINO, users wore a smartwatch on the wrist of their dominant hand and a smartphone in their pants front pocket.
 ExtraSensory includes approximately $300$,$000$ minutes of labeled data, including $51$ distinct labels self-reported by the users.
 These labels encode both high-level context information (e.g., at home, with friends, phone in bag, phone is charging) and performed activities (e.g., sitting, bicycling).
-Considering inertial sensor data, each smartphone collected raw data from the accelerometer, gyroscope, and magnetometer; on the other hand, the smartwatch only collected raw data from the accelerometer.

 Since it was collected in the wild, ExtraSensory is widely considered a challenging benchmark.
-Existing works on this dataset report low recognition rates although considering small subsets of activities~\cite{arrotta2023neuro,tarafdar2021recognition,cruciani2020feature}.

-In this paper, we pre-process the dataset consistently with previous works in context-aware HAR~\cite{arrotta2023neuro}.
+Existing works on this dataset report low recognition rates although considering small subsets of activities~\cite{arrotta2024semantic,cruciani2020feature}.
+In this paper, we pre-process the dataset consistently with previous works in context-aware HAR~\cite{arrotta2024semantic}.
 We consider the following $7$ activities: \textit{bicycling}, \textit{lying down}, \textit{moving by car,} \textit{on transport}, \textit{sitting}, \textit{standing}, and \textit{walking}.
 All the context information in the dataset that could be easily collected by mobile devices is provided as input to the Neuro-Symbolic model (e.g., audio level, screen brightness, ringer mode, etc.).

-However, based on preliminary experiments, we provide to the LLM only the context information where common-sense knowledge can be practically used to reason about the target physical activities: \begin{itemize} \item Whether the user is indoors or outdoors \item Semantic location (Home, Workplace, School, Gym, Restaurant, Shopping, Bar, Beach) \item User's speed (null, low, medium, and high) \item User's movements diameter (null, low, medium, and high) \item Whether the user is following a public transportation route \end{itemize}
+However, based on preliminary experiments, we provide to the LLM only the context information where common-sense knowledge can be practically used to reason about the target physical activities: the user's semantic location, their speed, movements diameters, and whether they are following a public transportation route.
 Overall, the ExtraSensory data presents $144$ unique context conditions for the LLM.
 This number is significantly lower compared to DOMINO, due to a reduced number of context variables and target activities.